Why Are Flights So Expensive Right Now? | Cost of Flying in 2023

 It's a classic example of “fare wars” and how they always mean savings for you, the traveler.

-Overseas, budget carriers like PLAY Airlines and Norse Atlantic have helped spur some amazingly cheap flights to Europe – as low as $300 round-trip (or even less.)
+Overseas, budget airlines like PLAY Airlines and Norse Atlantic have helped spur some amazingly cheap flights to Europe – as low as $300 round-trip (or even less.)

 For instance, when Norse Atlantic launched, it was offering crazy low fares flying to Oslo (OSL).
 So what did Delta and its partner airlines, Air France and KLM, do?
 They matched it.